-The Finnish economy has returned to the growth path and consumer confidence has improved significantly.
+The Finnish economy is on the growth path and consumer confidence has improved significantly.
 General business outlook in the corporate sector has also improved.
-Competition was intense in the first half of the year.
+Competition remained intense in the third quarter.

-The growth of the mobile data market continued, boosted by increased adoption of smart phones, tablets and other Internetconnected devices as well as the wider availability of 4G speeds.
-Users continued to switch to faster 4G subscriptions and were prepared to pay more for them.
+The growth of the mobile data market continued, boosted by increased adoption of smart phones, tablets and other Internetconnected devices as well as the increased demand for fast 4G subscriptions.
+Customers are prepared to pay more for 4G subscriptions.

-Practically all phones sold in the market in the second quarter were smart phones and mostly 4G models.
-Revenue from voice calls as well as from text messages continued to decline in Finland, but the growth of the mobile data revenue has exceeded this decline.
-Demand for mobile communication services was strong in the second quarter.
+Most of the phones sold in the market are smart phones and mostly 4G models.
+Revenue from voice calls as well as the text message market continued to decline in Finland, but the growth of the mobile data market exceeds this decline.
+Demand for mobile communication services remained strong in the third quarter.